 Check out my blog post about Holy Island for more details.

-In my opinion, Deal is definitely the prettiest seaside town in Kent.
-Colorful narrow streets, a beautiful beach, pier, quirky architecture, and TWO wonderful castles – Deal has it all!
+With colorful, narrow streets, a beautiful beach, a pier, quirky architecture, and TWO wonderful castles, Deal has it all!

 Check out my Deal post for more details.